 Stars, stripes and so much fun.
-Soak it all up this Fourth of July, when our country turns the big 2-4-2.
-The holiday falls on a Wednesday this year, and Chicago and the ‘burbs are taking advantage of the extra long weekend to pack in even more events and activities.
+Soak it all up this Fourth of July, when our country turns the big 2-4-3.
+The holiday falls on a Thursday this year, and Chicago and the ‘burbs are taking advantage of the extra long weekend to pack in even more events and activities.
 Expect music, food and fireworks, plus offbeat amusements like turtle races and watermelon-eating contests.
 Here are our picks for an explosion of family entertainment.

 photo: Navy Pier’s fireworks courtesy of Scott L via flickr